-If you or a family member has been injured by a Taser or otherwise been a victim of excessive force in Davidson County or elsewhere in Middle Tennessee, don’t hesitate to reach out to us with questions or to discuss the circumstances surrounding the incident.
+If you or a family member has been injured by a Taser or otherwise been a victim of excessive force in Davidson County or elsewhere in Middle Tennessee, don’t hesitate to reach out to one of our civil rights attorneys in Nashville with questions or to discuss the circumstances surrounding the incident.
 We encourage you to contact us online or call us at 615.256.6666.

 Civil Rights Frequently Asked Questions:

 What Regions in Tennessee Do You Serve for Civil Rights Cases?

 In the more than four decades that our firm has been practicing law here, our team of civil rights attorneys has seen Nashville grow substantially.
 Though many of our civil rights cases stem from incidents in Nashville and Davidson County, we also frequently represent victims from surrounding counties and suburbs, such as Williamson County and Rutherford County.

 What to Do After a Civil Rights Incident?

 If you believe your civil rights—or the rights of a family member—have been violated by a police department, sheriff’s office, or other law enforcement agency, preserve and document as much evidence as possible.
 You should also try to obtain any photos or videos that may have been taken by eyewitnesses.
 Video evidence can be crucial in this kind of case.
 Then consult with an experienced civil rights lawyer as soon as possible.